 Occasionally the valve may get stuck.
 In this case, a simple spray of lubricant should help to loosen the valve and ensure it is back in working order.

-Another issue may be that the air admittance valve has been installed at too low a point.
-To reduce the risk of this issue occurring, ensure that the valve is higher than the highest point of any shower, bath, sink or toilet.
+The air admittance valve may have been installed too low, which could be another problem.
+To reduce the risk of this issue occurring, ensure that the valve is higher than the highest point of any shower, bath, sink, or toilet.

 Call our team banner